BestTimesToVisit.com Logo

 Haramain High-Speed Railway

 Tip:Book tickets well in advance, especially during peak pilgrimage seasons, via the official Haramain website or app.
 Arrive at the station at least 30 minutes before departure as security checks can take time.
-Don't expect to eat full meals on board; snacks and drinks are available for purchase.
+Avoid trying to buy tickets last minute at the station; they often sell out.

-Cost:Varies by distance and time of day, but expect around SAR 20-50 for most city trips.
+Cost:Varies by distance and time of day, typically starting from SAR 20-30 (approx. $5-8 USD) for short trips.

 Jeddah Public Transport Company (JPTC) Buses